solliancenet/microsoft-postgresql-developer-guide/08_Performance/08_00_Performance.md

 ## Server parameters

+As a managed service for Postgres, the configurable parameters in Azure Database for PostgreSQL are a subset of the parameters in a local Postgres instance (For more information on Postgres parameters, see the PostgreSQL documentation).
+Your Azure Database for PostgreSQL server is enabled with default values for each parameter on creation.
+Some parameters that would require a server restart or superuser access for changes to take effect cannot be configured by the user.

 ![This image shows PostgreSQL server parameters in the Azure portal.](media/server_parameters.png "PostgreSQL server parameters")

 As part of the migration, the on-premises [server parameters](https://learn.microsoft.com/azure/postgresql/flexible-server/flexible-server/concepts-server-parameters) were likely modified to support a fast egress.
 Also, modifications were made to the Azure Database for PostgreSQL Flexible Server parameters to support a fast ingress.
 The Azure server parameters should be set back to their original on-premises workload-optimized values after the migration.